ridiculousfish/libdivide/README.md

 ## Build instructions

-The test and benchmark programs can be built using cmake and a recent C++ compiler that supports C++11 or later.
+The tester and benchmark programs can be built using cmake and a recent C++ compiler that supports C++11 or later.
 Optionally ```libdivide.h``` can also be installed to
 ```/usr/local/include```.